Tom Ellis interview: Grand National contender was bred by my mother and is being ridden by my wife

 They have been an item ever since.
 He retired from riding in 2015 after breaking his leg.
 “I used to run to lose weight so that was the end of it,” he explained.

 She is not lacking an Aintree background in her pedigree.
-Her father Simon, a farmer, won the Aintree Foxhunters on Newnham - a feat she matched on Latenightpass in 2022 – and rode him in the 1989 Grand National finishing 10th.
-“We’d never seen his race until Dad got an ipad and discovered youtube,” she jokes.
+Her father Simon, a farmer, won the Aintree Foxhunters’ on Newnham - a feat she matched on Latenightpass in 2022 – and rode him in the 1989 Grand National, finishing 10th.
+“We’d never seen his race until Dad discovered YouTube,” she jokes.

-Since the last genuine hunter chaser-pointer Grittar and 48-year-old Dick Saunders won in 1982, the National has kept moving further away from its roots so, though Andrews always dreamed of riding in it, fulfilling it always seemed improbable.
+Since the last genuine hunter chaser-pointer Grittar and 48-year-old Dick Saunders won in 1982, the National has kept moving further away from its roots so, though Andrews always dreamed of riding in the race, fulfilling that dream always seemed improbable.

-This season, as much as anything to help Andrews achieve an ambition to ride in the cross-country at Cheltenham, they sent him to Ellis’s best man (and vice versa) Dan Skelton a fortnight before the race because, as a point-to-point trainer, Ellis was not qualified to run horses under rules in anything other than hunterchases.
+This season, as much as anything to help Andrews achieve an ambition to ride in a cross-country at Cheltenham, they sent him to Ellis’s best man (and vice versa) Dan Skelton a fortnight before the race because, as a point-to-point trainer, Ellis was not qualified to run horses under rules in anything other than hunter chases.

 “We just wanted a go and never dreamed he’d finish second,” recalls Andrews.
-“People started muttering about the National before we’d even thought about it so we decided we’d have another go (at the next cross-country) and that would be the decider because he needed to go up in the handicap to get in the National.
-He won it, went up 9lbs and it got him in.”
+“People started muttering about the National before we’d even thought about it so we decided we’d have another go [at the next cross-country] and that would be the decider because he needed to go up in the handicap to get in the National.
+He won it, went up 9lb and it got him in.”